ViniBR01/secret-santa/docs/BUGFIX_DOUBLE_REVEAL_ANIMATION.md

 ## Solution Implemented

 ### Strategy
-Make the animation **idempotent** by:
+Make the animation **idempotent** and **resilient to hot reloads** by:
 1. Adding a unique `drawId` to each `DrawResult`
-2. Tracking which specific draws have been shown (not just which drawer)
+2. Storing shown draw IDs in Zustand store (persists across hot reloads)
+3. Adding an animation lock to prevent overlapping animations
-3. Preventing the animation from triggering for already-shown draws
+4. Preventing the animation from triggering for already-shown draws

 ### Implementation Details